 Part 1, Chapter D, Section 3 of Law 4364/2015 transposed the provisions of the third pillar of Solvency II.
 These establish the obligations for disclosure of information to the public, the Bank of Greece and the European Insurance and Occupational Pensions Authority, and the market discipline rules in the private insurance sector.
 They detail the information which must be included in the annual report on the undertaking’s solvency and financial condition, which is publicly disclosed.
-They also regulate the conditions under which certain information may not be disclosed by the company, as well as the powers of the Bank of Greece to require the disclosure of supplementary information or clarifications.
+They also regulate the conditions under which certain information may not be disclosed by the undertaking, as well as the powers of the Bank of Greece to require the disclosure of supplementary information or clarifications.

-With respect to the exact form and standard templates for the annual report and the regular submission of information to the national regulatory authorities, Greek (re)insurers must comply with the relevant implementing technical standards adopted by the European Commission.
+With respect to the exact form and standard templates for the annual report and the regular submission of information to the national regulatory authorities, Greek (re)insurers must comply with the implementing technical standards adopted by the European Commission.
 The information and reports that must be submitted by Greek (re)insurers to the Bank of Greece for supervisory purposes are further detailed in Acts 93/2016 and 94/2016 of the Bank of Greece Executive Committee.
 Notably, following the first publication of the reports in Summer 2017, insurers operating in Greece have suggested that the technicality level of the published information is too high to help consumers wishing to assess the financial condition of insurers operating in the market.
 Therefore, they are interested in developing a more consumer-oriented information tool.

 Do any other operating requirements apply in your jurisdiction?

-According to Article 18 of Law 489/1976, Greek insurers operating in the class of third-party motor liability insurance, including via passporting, automatically become members of the Auxiliary Fund Insurance of Liability Arising out of Motor Accidents, to which they pay 6% of their gross written premiums in the third-party motor liability class.
-Further, they automatically become members of the Motor Insurers’ Bureau, to which they also pay a contribution.
+According to Article 18 of Law 489/1976, Greek insurers operating in the class of third-party motor liability insurance, including via passporting, automatically become members of the Auxiliary Fund for Insurance of Liability Arising out of Motor Accidents, to which they pay 6% of their gross written premiums in the third-party motor liability class.
+In addition, they automatically become members of the Motor Insurers’ Bureau, to which they also pay a contribution.

-Greek insurers intending to undertake third-party motor liability business must also communicate to the Bank of Greece the name and address of all claim representatives which they appoint and use in other EU member states.
+Greek insurers intending to undertake third-party motor liability business must communicate to the Bank of Greece the name and address of all claim representatives which they appoint and use in other EU member states.

 What are the consequences of non-compliance with the operating requirements applicable to (re)insurers?

-Law 4364/2016 provides for both administrative and criminal penalties in the event of non-compliance with the applicable insurance law provisions.
+Law 4364/2016 provides for administrative and criminal penalties in the event of non-compliance with the applicable insurance law provisions.